 You can deduct certain expenses as miscellaneous itemized deductions on Schedule A (Form 1040).
 You can claim the amount of expenses that is more than 2% of your adjusted gross income.
 You figure your deduction on Schedule A by subtracting 2% of your adjusted gross income from the total amount of these expenses.
 Your adjusted gross income is the amount on Form 1040, line 34.
 Generally, you apply the 2% limit after you apply any other deduction limit.
-For example, the 50% (or 55%) limit on business-related meals and entertainment (discussed later under Travel, Transportation, Meal, Entertainment, and Gift Expenses) is applied before you subtract 2% of your adjusted gross income.
+For example, you apply the 50% (or 60%) limit on business-related meals and entertainment (discussed later under Travel, Transportation, Meal, Entertainment, and Gift Expenses) before you apply the 2% limit.

-Deductions subject to the 2% limit are discussed in the two general categories that are shown on Schedule A: unreimbursed employee expenses and other expenses (including tax preparation fees).
+Deductions subject to the 2% limit are discussed in the three categories in which you report them on Schedule A: unreimbursed employee expenses (line 20), tax preparation fees (line 21), and other expenses (line 22).